 However, when you are recovering from a severe injury, the prospect of spending hours on the phone discussing your case may not sound particularly appealing.

 Fortunately, when you hire our Georgia law firm, you won’t have to waste your precious time attempting to keep tabs on insurers and government entities.
 Our team of experienced lawyers will do so on your behalf while ensuring that your interests are well-represented during every call.

 Represent You at Your Workers’ Comp Hearing

 If your employer or their insurance company lodges an objection to your workers’ compensation claim, there is a chance that you may need to attend a hearing before you can receive your benefits.

 The lawyers here at Hasner Law, PC, have represented countless clients at workers’ comp hearings over the years.
 As such, we know what the judge needs to see and hear before they will decide to award benefits.
 When you hire us, we will use our experience and skill to ensure that your hearing runs smoothly.

-Would you like to have a Hasner Law, PC, attorney on your side as you file your workers’ compensation claim?
+Would you like to have a workers’ compensation attorney in DeKalb County on your side as you file your workers’ compensation claim?
 Then please contact us as soon as possible to set up a free consultation at our headquarters in Atlanta.

 An Overview of the Georgia Workers’ Compensation Rules